Click the image to download a helpful Mother’s Day Guide.

-On a holiday that specifically focuses on women, one way to boost contributions is to encourage the men in attendance to give.
+On a holiday that focuses explicitly on women, one way to boost contributions is to encourage the men in attendance to give.

 This invitation to do more good together provides men another opportunity to show their thanks and support.
 According to the study, while women give more gifts than men, men give slightly larger gifts on average compared to women.